General Data Protection Regulation

 What is LiveHire doing about GDPR?

-GDPR aligns very well to the privacy principles LiveHire has always followed and believed in.
+The principles of transparency and user control in the GDPR align with the privacy principles LiveHire has always believed in.
 When you share your personal data with us, we treat it with care and recognise our responsibility to protect your data.
-Our customers can trust that we have made GDPR a priority and have devoted substantive efforts towards the following initiatives:
+We have directed efforts towards the following initiatives:

-- Explanation of the rigorous security measures we use to protect your information.
+- Improving the rigorous security measures we use to protect your information

 Who can I contact with questions regarding GDPR?

-For more information, please contact us at:LiveHire Ltd Level 10/461 Bourke St Melbourne, VIC 3000
+For more information, please contact our Privacy Offier at:LiveHire Ltd Level 10/461 Bourke St Melbourne, VIC 3000

 Email: [email protected]